Fouz/level3-project/readme.md

-# DevOps Bootcamp Level 3 Final Project

-## Capstone Project

-The aim of the level 3 project is to give you something to demonstrate to potential employers.
-You will use this as a showcase for the skills you have developed and the tools you have mastered.

-## Objectives
+## Shock Shop

-You are to demonstrate a near production-ready K8S platform hosting the [Weaveworks Shock Shop demo](https://github.com/microservices-demo).
-Your platform must build and deploy your fork of that project.
+a near production-ready K8S platform hosting the [Weaveworks Shock Shop demo](https://github.com/microservices-demo). with the use of AWS,

 ## Method
 You will work alone, but you must track your tasks in trello and move them through a kanban process.
 You will capture am image of your trello board at the start and end of each day and add it to the file 'tasks.md' in the documentation folder.